 Film Studies Major

 The Film Studies Major is an interdisciplinary BA that explores cinema as an international social practice and humanistic discipline.
-Film studies courses incorporate many departments across the College of Arts and Sciences, including the Departments of English; French and Italian; Germanic Languages and Literatures; History of Art; Slavic and East European Languages and Cultures; Spanish and Portuguese; Theatre; and Women's, Gender and Sexuality Studies.
+Film studies incorporates many departments across the College of Arts and Sciences, including the Departments of English; French and Italian; Germanic Languages and Literatures; History of Art; Slavic and East European Languages and Cultures; Spanish and Portuguese; Theatre and Film; and Women's, Gender and Sexuality Studies.
 Film studies allows students to tailor their focus of study of film analysis, history, and theory.
 Students take core courses in early, multicultural, industrial and experimental traditions, and select a focus area in film theory, screenwriting, or production for further exploration in the field.
-The Film Studies Major provides a pathway through the vast world of cinema for those interested in careers in film criticism, screenwriting, working for film archives and festivals, teaching or graduate study in film and media, or work in fields that welcome those majoring in the humanities.
+Film Studies provides a pathway through the vast world of cinema for those interested in careers in film criticism, screenwriting, working for film archives or festivals, teaching or graduate study in film and media, or work in fields that welcome those majoring in the humanities.